6 Reasons Cloud Migration Projects Fail

 Triaging your vision into a series of key deliverables will ensure momentum is maintained and employees remained attached to the long-term vision.

 No back-up or disaster recovery solution

 Not adopting a multi-cloud approach

-Those familiar with UKCloud may have heard us mention the phrase “one-size-doesn’t-fit-all” maybe once or twice.
+Those familiar with UKCloud may have heard us mention the phrase “one-size-doesn’t-fit-all” on the odd occasion.
 We’re big believers that each cloud has a unique set of characteristics that make it great for some workloads but potentially disastrous for others.